A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Introduction

-In this paper, we propose a hybrid of parallel imaging and compressed sensing for MRI reconstruction with a novel GAN, namely RECGAN-GR.
+In this paper, we propose a novel GAN-based parallel imaging and compressed sensing MRI reconstruction scheme, namely RECGAN-GR.
 A novel generator network, RemU-Net is introduced to restrain the loss of details along the encoder-decoder path of the generator.
 In addition, a parallel imaging-based loss function, e.g., GRAPPA consistency loss is proposed along with the \textit{k}-space magnitude and phase correction losses with different weights to preserve subtle anatomical details at the generator.
 Furthermore, a \textit{k}-space correction block is proposed to limit the generator from producing unnecessary lines, resulting in the reconstruction of the missing lines only.
 This improves the convergence profile and ensures faster reconstruction.